sophabulous/CSC309FinalProject/README.md

  * View the details of a specific store by clicking on its photo
     * name
     * address
-    * view of all available procuts (photo can be clicked on to jump to that product)
+    * view of all available products (photo can be clicked on to jump to that product)
     * view comments

 **Visitor only**
 * Sign in
     * requires valid username and password
 * Sign up
     * requires unique username and email

 **Admin and Signed in only**